PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

 ## Project Structure
 The structure of the project is divided into three principal components: the DSL, the core, and the utils:

-- The **core** component is the heart of the system, containing the main entities and the logic to manage them.
+- The **core** component is the heart of the system, containing the main entities and the logic to manage them;
-- The **DSL** components manages the way the user configures the system using our custom internal domain-specific language.
+- The **DSL** components manages the way the user configures the system using our custom internal domain-specific language;
 - The **utils** component contains utility classes and functions.

 ```plantuml